SERG-Delft/evosql-demo/README.md

 1. Run `sh run.sh exampleN`, where N is the number of the example.
 There are 4 available in the folder.
+    * Example 1: A query with a few conditions (with integers and strings)
+    * Example 2: A query with a database-specific function (reverse)
+    * Example 3: A query with a JOIN
+    * Example 4: A query with a subquery

 1. Go back to your IDE.
 A new `SQLTestexampleN` java file was created in the `src/test/java/tutorial` folder.